-We would like to thank Chris for the following story.
+We’d like to thank Victoria for today’s story.

-We would like to thank Jeff for contributing today’s story.
+We’d like to thank Fred Joy for sharing today’s story

-We’d like to thank Mark O’Connell for sharing the following story.
+We’d like to thank Ray Bolognone for sharing this story.

 This was back around 2001-2002; I was at the Bay course in Kapalua Maui at a golf outing and, low and behold, saw Bill Murray teeing off on #1.
 So I followed Bill, along with maybe 20 other people.
 He was wearing his typical Bill Murray golf attire, shorts, baggy shirt, and a hat that had openings on both sides.
 His hair was sticking out of both sides.